dmh247365/delete20032021/README.md

 })
 ```

 Our First middleware function just checks to see if the request method is a `GET` if it isn't then it creates an error with a 405 error status code.
 We invoke `next()` with the actual error generated, so we are now going to invoke the next error middleware.
+`next()` with no error argument, will just invoke the next bit of middleware

-Note:- we `return` out of the `if block` and the function, if we didn't then `next(createError(404))` would run.
+Note:- we `return` out of the `if block` and the function (ie the arrow function), if we didn't then `next(createError(404))` would run.

 The error middleware (which we know is error middleware as it has 4 parameters the first one being err) in this case receives the error we generated and responds out to the user the status code of 405 and the error message generated.